-7.4.2 Alumni Association
+5.4.1 Alumni Association

-By studying with us, you'll join our global community of more than 115,000 graduates in over 50 countries.
+By studying with us, you'll join our global community of more than 120,000 graduates in over 50 countries.
 Wherever your studies and career take you, you'll always be part of the University of West London.

 The Alumni Association works to support your lifelong relationship with the University.
-When you complete your studies, you will become part of our exclusive alumni community: 'The network for new graduates'.
-As a student you can attend our alumni events to network and learn from our alumni
+When you complete your studies, you will automatically become part of our alumni community.
+As a student you can attend our alumni events to network and learn from our alumni.

-As a member of 'The network for new graduates' you can enjoy a range of benefits:
+As a member of our alumni community you can enjoy a range of benefits:

-- Exclusive student & alumni networking events and reunions - Professional Interest events with expert guests - Annual alumni celebration in iconic London venues (eg House of Lords) - Alumni communications: Annual Alumni magazine, social media updates, e-newsletter - Alumni card for access to the campus & library after graduation - Postgraduate study and other exclusive discounts - Professional development workshops, careers fairs, webinars & courses - Lifelong careers support - Volunteering opportunities
+- Networking events and reunions - Professional interest events with expert guests - Annual alumni celebration in iconic London venues (eg House of Lords) - Alumni communications: Annual Alumni magazine, social media updates, e-newsletter - Alumni card for access to the campus & library after graduation - Postgraduate study and other exclusive discounts - Professional development workshops, careers fairs, webinars & courses - Lifelong careers support - Volunteering opportunities